ARCHIVES: HILCHOS MAASER KESAFIM(Tithing of Income)

 2) If one inherits money, it is subject to Ma'aser, even if the one he inherited from was scrupulous to give Ma'aser and thus this money was already tithed, the inheritor is considered a new owner and must give Ma'aser again.
 (Elya Rabbah Siman 156, Shl"ah HaKadosh Siman 262)

 Money won in a lottery or raffle is subject to Ma'aser.
 If the earnings are taxable, Ma'aser must only be given from the post-tax winnings.
-(Rav Moshe Feinstein Igros Moshe Orach Chaim Vol. 4 Siman 76.
-Regarding if the raffle was bought initially with Ma'aser money, we will discuss in the near future)
+(Rav Moshe Feinstein Igros Moshe Orach Chaim Vol. 4 Siman 76:2.
+Regarding if the raffle was bought initially with Ma'aser money (such as a Tzedakah auction or raffle) Rav Moshe Zatzal says that if one actually wins the raffle, he should give the amount that the ticket cost to maaser, from non maser money.
+(For example if one spent $18 for a raffle ticket and he won $1,000, he should now give an $18 donation from his regular account to maaser) to offset the fact that he originally used maaser money to purchase the ticket

 Halachos for Tuesday, May 13 , 2014